 High spending visitors in the UK

-The vast majority of the 37.9 million visits by overseas residents that the UK welcomed during 2018 will have been by those on ‘average’ incomes, but it is interesting to examine which source markets generate the highest spend per visit and the highest spend per night.
+The vast majority of the 40.9 million visits by overseas residents that the UK welcomed during 2019 will have been by non-HWI travellers, but it is interesting to examine which source markets generate the highest spend per visit and the highest spend per night.

 It makes sense to look at both these metrics as some markets may display a high spend per visit but this is thanks to an above average length of stay or an atypical journey purpose distribution.

-Saudi Arabia also features in both lists, due to their high standard of living, especially amongst international travellers.
-Qatar and China both have high average spend per visit, but do not feature on the list for highest spend per night and this is due to a high average nights per visit in both cases.
-For both China and Qatar the average number of nights per visit is 18, whilst China has an average of 17.
+Kuwait ranks 3rd in both top 10 lists, due to their high standard of living, especially amongst international travellers.
+Oman and China both have high average spend per visit, but do not feature on the list for highest spend per night and this is due to a high average nights per visit in both cases, driven in part by non-holiday visitors.
+For Oman the average number of nights per visit is 18, whilst China has an average of 17.
 This is well above the average of 7, which inflates the overall spend per visit.
-Iceland features on the average spend per night (£222) but only stay on average 3 nights per visit so average spend per visit (£710) is lower than the markets in Table 1 above, although it is still higher than the 2018 UK average spend per visit of £604.
+Iceland features on the average spend per night (£186) but only stay on average 4 nights per visit so average spend per visit (£672) is lower than the markets in Table 1.

 |United Arab Emirates||£177|